-DUTIES AND RESPONSIBILITIES: (include but are not limited to)
+DUTIES AND RESPONSIBILITIES (including, but not limited to):

 A. STAFF DEVELOPMENT and STUDENT LEADERSHIP

-- All Area Coordinators work with central office staff to develop in-service student staff trainings and workshops.
+- All Area Coordinators work with Central Office Staff to develop pre-semester and in-service student staff training and workshops.

-- Selects and trains staff to work with any conferences or student groups housed on- campus as designated by central office staff during Summer or Winter sessions.
+- Selects and trains staff to work with any conferences or student groups housed in residence as designated by central office staff during Summer or Winter sessions.

 B. COMMUNITY DEVELOPMENT

-- Provides resources, advisement, information and referral service for residents as needed.
+- Provides counseling, advisement, information and referral services for residents as needed.

 - Works with Resident Assistants in the development of student relationships and programs that promote community within residential facilities.